maths/moodle-qtype_stack/doc/en/Authoring/Inputs/Matrix_input.md

 does fix the number and constructor types of blocks.
 A `c(...)` block must remain one column and an `r(...)` block must remain one row.
 Matrix blocks can have any positive number of columns.
 Every row must have the same nonempty block widths.
 Missing or inconsistent separators are validation errors.
+For a malformed block structure, validation shows the required pattern, for example `M | c`, and explains the block types present: `M` is a matrix block of student-selected size, `c` is a single column, and `r` is a single row.
+Repeated `M` blocks need not have equal widths.
+The hint does not reveal the teacher's entries or matrix-block dimensions.

 Submitted answers preserve `aug_matrix(...)` and the block constructors, and validation renders the augmented matrix with the selected outer bracket style.
 Model answers, syntax hints, saved responses